 2017 Low Wage Report

-Public Interest Alberta obtained the following low-wage earner statistics from Statistics Canada’s for 2017.
+Public Interest Alberta obtained the following low-wage earner statistics from Statistics Canada's monthly Labour Force Survey.
 They indicate the average number of employed Albertans in each category for the year ending June 30, 2017.
 The minimum wage will increase from $12.20 per hour to $13.60 per hour on October 1, 2017.